8666/arduino-mqtt-geiger-counter/README.md

 ![Alt text](https://raw.githubusercontent.com/8666/arduino-mqtt-geiger-counter/master/photo.jpeg "The kit")

-On the photo you can see the geiger counter (right) and a plastic box for the arduino and LAN module on the right.
+On the photo you can see the geiger counter (right) and a plastic box for the arduino and LAN module (left).
+Power and LAN cable enter from the left side on the box.
 All is wall mounted (on a wooden board).
 The 3 wires between are 5V, GND and DATA.

-Be sure to use good power supply as the measurments will be different with sligtlhy different/variable voltage input.
+Be sure to use angood power supply as the measurments will be different with sligtlhy different/variable voltage input.

-The geiger coutnr kit should be calibrated.
-There is a potentiometer that should be ajdusted with a small screwdriver.
 Also I added heatshrink over the tube, that should eliminate beta radiation and the red tape just mark the positive side.